Things stay toasty for the rest of the weekend

 But we may see some small changes heading our way

-We will continue to have a chance at an isolated shower or two across our southeastern areas through sunset Saturday.
-Most in Central Texas remain rain free!
-Stay cool if you’re hanging outdoors.

-Clouds will build into parts of Central Texas by Sunday morning.
+Clouds will be building into parts of Central Texas this Sunday morning.
 Look for breezy south winds and muggy conditions heading to church.
-Temperatures in the morning look to be in the mid-70s to around 80° across our area.
+Temperatures this morning look to be in the mid-70s to around 80° across our area.

 Closing out the weekend the forecast looks dry for Central Texas.
 We’ll monitor sea breeze activity to our southeast Sunday afternoon.
 An isolated shower may try to sneak its way into the Brazos Valley, but nobody should get their hopes up.